 A good bike computer can be a great way to get more out of cycling.
 There are lots of bike computers made by lots of different brands, but we wanted to evaluate the best cycling computers on the market today.

-Competitive cyclists, triathletes, and weekend athletes are continuously looking for getting more out of their rides, adding to the training quality and precision.
-There are a few ways of tracking your cycling, ranging from a cycling or tri watch to using an app like May my Ride.
-If you really want to go all-out, you can invest in a cycling power meter, but then you are talking a significant cash outlay.
+Competitive cyclists, triathletes, touring cyclists, weekend athletes, and bike commuters alike are continuously looking for getting more out of their rides, adding to the training quality and precision and finding great routes.
+There are a few ways of tracking your cycling, ranging from a multipurpose cycling or tri watch to using an app like May my Ride.
+If you really want to go all-out in terms of workout precision, you can invest in a cycling power meter, but then you are talking a significant cash outlay — usually $600 or more.

 The good news is that you can find a good bike computer at an affordable price, and there are numerous nice cycling computers to choose from.
 Expect to pay anywhere from $350 for a fully-functioning, wireless computer that is compatible with apps and smart trainers, to $35 for something incredibly basic.
 To help you with deciding which product to get, we’re presenting you the best items that offer you plenty of awesome functions and come with useful features.

 |Computer||Why We Like It||Best For||Where to Find|

 |Wahoo Elemnt Bolt||Reliable readout, strong GPS.
 Good bluetooth connectivity to phone.||People who want a proven, mid-range computer||Check Price|

 |Lezyne Mini||Small.
 Compact, takes up little valuable space.
 Provides basic stats.||Bikes where smaller is better||Check Price|

 |Garmin Edge 830||Compatible with other Garmin devices, which is becoming a standard.
 All the data you need.
 Less expensive than the 1030.||Garmin groupies, or people who have enough budget to get a well-appointed computer.||Check Price|